Fort Peyton

 Fort Peyton was a stockaded fort built in August 1837 by the United States Army, one of a chain of military outposts created during the Second Seminole War for the protection of the St. Augustine area in Florida Territory.
 Established by Maj.
 Gen. Thomas Jesup, it was garrisoned by regular army troops.

-The fort stood about seven miles southwest of St. Augustine, on the south side of Moultrie Creek, where the Treaty of Moultrie Creek had been signed in 1823 between the government of the United States and the chiefs of several bands of Seminoles living in the territory.
+The fort stood about five miles southwest of St. Augustine, on the south side of Moultrie Creek, near where the Treaty of Moultrie Creek had been signed in 1823 between the government of the United States and the chiefs of several bands of Seminoles living in the territory.
 On October 21, 1837, the Seminole leader Osceola was captured about a mile south of this site by Gen. Joseph Marion Hernández under a white flag of truce, on Gen. Thomas Jesup's orders.

 History

 On October 20, 1837, Osceola had sent Juan Caballo (also known as John Horse), a trusted Black Seminole interpreter, to call on Brig.
 Gen. Joseph Hernández, the commander of the militia of St. Augustine, to request an interview.
 Jesup ordered Hernández to agree to the meeting and seize Osceola and Coe Hadjo when he arrived.
 On October 21, Osceola and Coe Hadjo, accompanied by 71 Seminole warriors, six women, and four Black Seminole warriors, awaited Hernández about eight miles south of St. Augustine.

 Osceola requested that Gen. Jesup come out and talk with them.
 Jesup remained within the fort and did not reply, but directed Lt.
 Peyton to persuade Osceola and his men to come inside the fort and seize them.
 Osceola, however, refused to enter it, and Gen. Hernández was dispatched to parley with the Indians.
 Riding from St. Augustine, he picked up 250 dragoons under the command of Maj.
 James A. Ashby, and rode on to Fort Peyton.

 In the meantime, Jesup sent Lt.
 Peyton to learn whether the Indians had given satisfactory answers to the questions Gen. Hernández asked them; the junior officer reported that their answers were evasive and unsatisfactory.
 Jesup then ordered Maj.
 Ashby to capture Osceola and his party, even though the conference was under a white flag of truce.
 Major Ashby obeyed his orders, and with the aid of Hernández, took the seventy-five armed Indian warriors, including Osceola, prisoner without a gun fired.
 This treacherous action was a flagrant violation of the laws of warfare, resulting in Jesup being denounced in the press and roundly condemned by public opinion.